The authorized user will receive an e-mail with a link to the website and a password

 Cullowhee, NC 28723

-All concerns regarding a classroom experience whether it is with a professor or class content should be directed to the academic department head.
+First and foremost, please talk to your student.
+As emerging adults, in many cases, it’s critical they take charge of their needs and advocate for themselves.
+This is a crucial skill that you can assist them in learning outside of the classroom.
+You can direct them to speak to their professor or department head.
 To find the department head select the program from our list of Academic Programs and click “Explore Program”; contact information will be on the right-hand side of the page.
 Appeals after the department head level should be directed to the dean of the appropriate college.
 Your student may also submit a complaint or concern online or via the Dean of Students.

 One of the most important life skills your student will attain during their college career will be learning to live with a roommate.
 At some point during their residential experience, they may well experience a roommate conflict.
 Residential Living staff are trained to help your student deal with this and have developed resources for families to help you as well.
 Encourage your student to talk their roommate, RA, and Area Coordinator.

-It is not unusual for a student to have issues adjusting and may feel homesick or that they can’t cope with the changes that come with college.
+It is not unusual for a student to have issues adjusting and they may feel homesick or that they can’t cope with the changes that come with college.
 Our staff are ready to help your student with all of these issues if they arise.
-Three residential case managers are available 24/7 to help our students who live on campus; Brian Boyer, Maeve Kirby, and Evelyn Rucker.
-If your student lives off campus, contact the Dean of Students Office @ 828.227.7147.
-If you are concerned your student may be experiencing issues with depression or substance abuse, our staff in Counseling & Psychological Services are available to help, you can reach them @ 828.227.7469.
+You can let us know about your concern by submitting a referral to our Student Concern Response Team.
+Our team will work to reach out appropriately using many of the supports available to all students.
+Residential case managers are available 24/7 to help our students who live on campus, Brian Boyer and Joanna Kortik.
+If your student lives off campus, contact the Student Affairs Office at 828.227.7147.
+If you are concerned your student may be experiencing issues with depression or substance abuse, our staff in Counseling & Psychological Services are available to help, you can reach them at 828.227.7469.

 Congratulations they made it!
 Information about applying for graduation and participating in the commencement ceremony are available one the Graduation webpage.
 Graduation supplies, including caps, gowns, and invitations are available at the WCU Bookstore.